RfidResearchGroup/proxmark3/.github/ISSUE_TEMPLATE/checklist-for-release.md

 - [ ] Termux

 # creating release

-`make release RELEASE_NAME="ice awesome"` last line of output,  gives you next command to run
+- [ ] `make release RELEASE_NAME="ice awesome"`
+  - last line of output,  gives you next command to run.
-Sample:  `git push && git push origin v4.15000`
+  - Sample:  `git push && git push origin v4.15000`
+- [ ] CHANGELOG.md: edit title to add version info: `## [releasename.4.12345][YYYY-MM-DD]`

 ## Step Github releases

-Go to Github releases,  create release based on the new created tag and publish
+- [ ] Go to Github releases,  create release based on the new created tag and publish

 ## Step Homebrew updates

-update homebrew repo, file `proxmark3.rb` with a SHA256 sum of the file `v4.15000.tar.gz`
+- [ ] update homebrew repo, file `proxmark3.rb`
+  - with a SHA256 sum of the file `v4.15000.tar.gz`
+  - with updated list of standalone modes

 ## Step package maintains

-make a list of new standalone modes,  so when we alert package maintainers they have a sporting chance of adding them
+- [ ] make a list of new standalone modes, so when we alert package maintainers they have a sporting chance of adding them